I need more help but I don’t want to give up distance: The best mid-handicap drivers of 2025

 The exemplar of the mid-handicap driver

-Utilizing a new supercomputer, Callaway have tasked their machine with reiterating the face design of 2023 Paradym's successor to focus on creating more consistent ball speed across the entirety of the hitting area.
-This means that the help for off-center strikes on the Smoke comes from the front of the club, not by pulling weight further back in the head - the traditional way of raising the Moment of Inertia.
+Utilizing a supercomputer, Callaway have introduced a new Ai10x face to the Elyte family, focusing on creating more consistent ball speed across the entirety of the hitting area.
+This means that the help for off-center strikes on the Elyte comes from the front of the club, not by pulling weight further back in the head - the traditional way of raising the Moment of Inertia.

 Callaway says, and based on our testing we also believe, that this allows the Center of Gravity (CG) to stay closer to the face and increase ball speed on middle strikes while letting the 'Ai Smart Face' take care of the lesser strikes we can sometimes be on the other end of.

 From personal experience with this club, I struggle to find a fault with it.
-It does everything I'd want from a middle-of-the-series performer: I got great ball speed and carry distance, the bad shot stayed straighter and didn't see the drop-off I expected them to, and they've even approved the visual appeal by going from the navy blue to an easier-to-look-at dark, carbon fiber-style grey.
+It does everything I'd want from a middle-of-the-series performer: I got great ball speed and carry distance, the bad shot stayed straighter and didn't see the drop-off I expected them to, and although the visual appeal doesn't quite hit the spot, the playing profile is definitely improved.

-Read our Full Review of the Callaway Ai Smoke Driver.
+Read our Full Review of the Callaway Elyte Driver.

 Pros